ENCCS/julia-for-hpda/content/linear-algebra.rst

 Vectors and matrices in Julia
 -----------------------------

-We will start with a breif look at how we can form arrays and vectors in Julia and how to perform vector and matrix operations.
+We will start with a brief look at how we can create arrays and vectors in Julia and how to perform vector and matrix operations.

 .. code-block:: julia

-   # range notation, list from 1 to 10
+   # lazy range notation, list from 1 to 10
    1:10

    # make into vector